Best solar lights in 2024

 These lights are $39 apiece, which is a bargain considering their impressive bright light output.

-We tested all of these lights over the course of a month at a coastal home in New England.
-To keep things consistent, we first unboxed all of them and left them outside to charge in various spots around the yard — in doing this, they would all receive the same amount of sunlight at the same angles.
+We tested all of these solar lights over the course of a month at a coastal home in New England.
+To keep things consistent, we first unboxed them and left them outside to charge in various spots around the yard — in doing this, they would all receive the same amount of sunlight at the same angles.
 After a week, we placed each light in the freezer for four hours before dusk and then returned them to the yard to monitor which ones functioned as usual and how long they stayed illuminated.
-We also tested water resistance, rinsing each under a shower head for two minutes.

-Following the initial tests, we installed each of the lights in appropriate positions to monitor how they stood up to various weather conditions.
+Additionally, we put them to the test for water resistance, and installed each of the lights in appropriate positions to monitor how they stood up to various weather conditions.
 Over 14 days, each solar light was subjected to a tropical storm, hot and humid days, overcast days and rainy days.
 We monitored how well they stayed in place throughout.

 How to choose the best solar lights